-GwE's vision is:
+GwE is the north wales regional school improvement service working alongside and on behalf of the north wales local authorities - Wrexham, Flintshire, Denbighshire, Conwy, Gwynedd, Anglesey.

-- Our work is driven by genuine ambition to see the schools and organisations we work with achieve their aspirations and to see all learners succeed. - Proudly Welsh and internationally informed, we will support our schools to become successful and confident learning organisations.
-We will collaborate to provide learners with the climate and education that they deserve so that they become capable and resilient individuals who realise their full potential.
+Our work is driven by an ambition to see the schools and organisations we work with achieve their aspirations and to see all learners succeed.

+As proud Welsh citizens with international knowledge we will support our schools to become successful and confident learning organisations.
+We will work together to ensure that all learners have the education they deserve in a caring environment, so that they can be capable and resilient individuals who achieve their full potential notwithstanding their race, gender, background and creed.
+We stand against racism and any form of discrimination.

-The GwE business plan is one over a period of three years between 2023 and 2026, and also includes a detailed business plan over 12 months for 2023-2024.
-It outlines GwE's strategic objectives for 2023-2026, and the improvement priorities and work programs to be achieved over the following 12 months.
+The Business Plan spans a three-year period between 2023 and 2026 and also contains a detailed 12 month Business Plan for 2023-2024.
+It sets out GwE's strategic objectives for 2023-2026, and the priorities for improvement and the work programmes to be undertaken over 2023-24.

-The regional priorities and areas for improvement are firmly rooted in the findings of internal self-evaluation processes, external reviews of current practices and the direction of the GwE journey, and through consultation with Headteachers and the Local Authorities.
-The priorities are a combination of improving provision, leadership and school outcomes, as well as achieving the Reform Journey and the Curriculum for Wales.
+The regional priorities and areas for improvement are based firmly on the findings of our internal selfevaluation processes, external reviews on our current practice and direction of travel, and through consultation with headteachers and the Local Authorities.
+Our priorities are a combination of improving school provision, leadership and outcomes, as well as delivering The Reform Journey and Curriculum for Wales.

-GwE continues to look outwards and welcomes challenges within Wales, and beyond, while ensuring that what is developed is suitable for the context.
-This includes continuously listening to the voice of all stakeholders, especially the voice of teachers and school leaders in all sectors, and listening to children and young people as they learn and to support them to reach their potential.
+GwE continues to look outward and to welcome challenge from both inside and outside Wales whilst making sure that what it is developing is right for its context.
+This includes continuously listening to the voice of all stakeholders especially those of teachers and leaders in schools across all sectors and listen to children and young people as they engage with their learning and supporting them in achieving their aspirations.

-GwE has a clear plan which outlines how, by working closely with key stakeholders, it will strengthen leadership, improve learning and teaching, raise the aspiration to have an impact on standards, ensuring that the school environment supports the well-being of learners and practitioners.
+GwE has a clear plan that sets out how, in close collaboration with key stakeholders, it will strengthen leadership, improve teaching and learning, increase aspiration to impact on standards, ensuring the school environment supports learners' and practitioners' well-being.

-The business plan also addresses the strategic priorities of the Welsh Government and the Local Authorities, which are within the remit of GwE.
-The plan also gives consideration to how schools and educational settings continue to face the side effects of Covid.
+The Business Plan also addresses Welsh Government and the Local Authorities strategic priorities that fall within the remit of the work of GwE.
+The plan also considers how schools and educational settings continue to face the challenges of the pandemic.